-Members: It is understood that a member of the community may need assistance to attend convocations or to represent the CSL at national meetings in the United States, Canada, or Mexico.
+Members.
+It is understood that a member of the community may need assistance to attend convocations or to represent CSL at national meetings in the United States, Canada, or Mexico.
 Financial support of these requests is important to emphasize the inclusive approach of the community and to further the growth and development of the community as a whole.

-- A member may request financial assistance to attend convocations.
+- 8. A member may request financial assistance to attend convocations.
 The request shall be made to the superior.
 The superior shall discuss the situation with the treasurer and a decision on the request shall be forwarded to the member by the superior or the treasurer.
 Financial support for member travel to convocations should be planned as a line item in the budget.
-The guidelines for financial support for convocation travel are: - O Support for travel is for North American (Canada, United States, and Mexico) travel only, - o The maximum level of support is \$500.
-Support beyond that level requires Council approval, - o The member can receive support for one convocation during the year, and - o The member cannot receive support two years in a row. - If a member either requests or is asked to attend a NAECC meeting or a Benedictine coalition or interest group meeting, with the approval of the Council, the cost of attendance including travel is to be borne by the community. - When members transition from being a postulant to a novice or from novice-oblation to full oblation, the community will buy their first habit.\ The member will pay for the habit and the community will reimburse the member for the cost, upon receiving a receipt of the purchase.
+The guidelines for financial support for convocation travel are: - Support for travel is for North American (Canada, United States, and Mexico) travel only, - The maximum level of support is \$500.
+Support beyond that level requires Council approval; - The member can receive support for one convocation during the year; and - The member cannot receive support two years in a row. - 9.
+If a member either requests or is asked to attend a NAECC meeting or a Benedictine coalition or interest group meeting, with the approval of the Council, the cost of attendance including travel is to be borne by the community. - 10.
+When members transition from being a postulant to a novice or from novice-oblation to full oblation, the community will buy their first habit.
 Financial support for the cost of habits should be planned as a line item in the budget.

-\Important Note: The habit purchased for a member must be returned to the CSL if the member leaves the community before making their first profession or full oblation.
+Important Note: The habit purchased for a member is to be returned to CSL if the member leaves the community before making their first profession or full oblation.